JackSzwergold/Cheat-Sheets/content/macOS - Recode.md

 	Copyright (C) 1990, 92-94, 96, 97, 99, 08 Free Software Foundation, Inc.
 	This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-***

-*macOS - Recode (c) by Jack Szwergold; written on November 24, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*